-Our management, with the participation of the Chief Executive Officer and the Interim Chief Financial Officer, has evaluated whether any change in our internal control over financial accounting and reporting occurred during the second quarter ended June 30, 2017.
-Management concluded that no changes to our internal control over financial accounting and reporting occurred during the three months ended June 30, 2017 that have materially affected, or are reasonably likely to materially affect, our internal control over financial accounting and reporting.
+Our management, with the participation of the Chief Executive Officer and the Interim Chief Financial Officer, has evaluated whether any change in our internal control over financial accounting and reporting occurred during the third quarter ended September 30, 2017.
+Management concluded that no changes to our internal control over financial accounting and reporting occurred during the three months ended September 30, 2017 that have materially affected, or are reasonably likely to materially affect, our internal control over financial accounting and reporting.
+Additionally, our management does not anticipate the adoption of ASU 2014-09 to have a material impact on our internal control over financial accounting and reporting as a result of (i) the adoption, (ii) the implementation on a going forward basis, and (iii) developing information for disclosure.